 I was born on International tea day.
 I was born to the culture of tea as well as the business of the tea industry and yet growing up I never thought I would be involved in the tea industry.

 I came to the USA in 2014 to get a bachelor’s degree in finance.
 I started working for a commercial bank in my sophomore year and had a job lined up even before graduation.
 I always dreamt about working for a corporate bank, wearing a suit and tie to work, and making the big bucks.
 Slowly but surely my dream came true.

 I don’t know if age and maturity come into play in your mid-twenties, but four years into the corporate world, I was ready to quit.
-Yes, I was making a decent amount of money, was having good career growth, however, I never had the satisfaction in my heart.
+Yes, I was making a decent amount of money, was having good career growth.
+However, my heart wasn't satisfied.
 What was I missing?

 I was born into a family of entrepreneurs.
 My grandfather put all his life into tea.
 His mornings often involved long tea-related phone calls while slurping on several cups of tea.
 His passion for tea always amazed me and although I didn’t know back then that tea was going to change my life, I did know that I wanted to be an entrepreneur like him.
-I wanted to do everything -start a restaurant, immersive tourism.
-I had plans to go back to Nepal right after graduation and replicate B’dubs- a casual sports dining franchise, with friends.
+I wanted to do everything: start a restaurant, get into immersive tourism.
+I had plans to go back to Nepal right after graduation and replicate B’dubs, a casual sports dining franchise, with friends.
 But leaving a life of security was a bit more difficult than I thought.
-My friend however did go on to start the wings joint in Nepal.
+My friend, however, did go on to start a wings joint in Nepal.
 You should definitely go check out, The Wing’s Factory Nepal, while you’re in the country.